How Healthcare Organizations Can Boost Digital Discoverability

 • Video content

-• An easily navigable list of services and prices (not just a busy Excel sheet buried deep within your website)
+• An easy-to-navigate list of services and prices (not just a busy Excel sheet buried deep within your website)

 Read More: 5 Key Pillars of Digital Patient Engagement — & How They Improve Access to Care